Ashikaga Satouji

-Ashikaga Satouji (足利 聡氏) was a Japanese samurai of the late Edo period who served as lord of the Kitsuregawa domain (Shimotsuke Province).
+Ashikaga Satouji (足利 聡氏) was a Japanese samurai of the late Edo period who served as lord of the Kitsuregawa Domain (Shimotsuke Province).
 A direct descendant of the Ashikaga shōguns, Satouji had 5000 koku income and was a Tokugawa retainer, but had the de facto status of a daimyō of 100,000 koku-level income.
-Satouji became a viscount (子爵, shishaku) in the Meiji era; however, it is unknown when he died.
+He was ousted as he had squandered Kitsuregawa domain finance, and his adopted son Otomaru became a viscount (子爵, shishaku) in the Meiji era.
+He became a primary school teacher.